Co-Founder I Artistic Director

 Emilee is a 2014 graduate of Minnesota State University Mankato, with a BA degree in Studio Art and a minor in Mass Media and Communications.
 Upon graduation, she moved to the Twin Cities and began work as the Marketing Intern for Theater Latté Da in the fall of 2014.
 Her work as an intern led to a full-time position at TLD as the Marketing Manager, and she could not be more grateful to be working for such an amazing company and alongside so many talented and respectable people.
 Emilee is also a freelance photographer, specializing in weddings, headshots, and portrait sessions around the metro area.
 You can view her work and portfolio at www.emilee-elofson.com.

 Production Stage Manager

-Tiffany is celebrating her eighth season as the Production Stage Manager at Theater Latté Da.
+Tiffany is celebrating her ninth season as the Production Stage Manager at Theater Latté Da.
 While on staff, she has stage managed over 20 productions including Six Degrees of Separation, Ragtime, C., Gypsy, Sweeney Todd, Oliver, Cabaret, Spring Awakening & Evita.
 While in the Twin Cities, she has had the opportunity to work with many amazing companies including the Guthrie Theater, The Children’s Theatre Company, and the Pillsbury House Theatre.
 This summer Tiffany will return to Wichita, KS for her ninth summer as a part of the stage management team at MTWichita.
 Tiffany is a proud member of Actors’ Equity Association.

 Box Office Manager